-The kidneys are two bean-shaped organs located on each side of the spine just below the rib cage.
+The kidneys are two bean-shaped organs located below the rib cage on each side of the spine.
 Each is about the size of a fist.
-Their main function is to filter and remove waste, minerals and fluid from the blood by producing urine.
+Their primary function is to filter and remove waste, minerals, and fluid from the blood by producing urine.

-When your kidneys lose this filtering ability, harmful levels of fluid and waste accumulate in your body, which can raise your blood pressure and result in kidney failure (end-stage kidney disease).
+When your kidneys lose this filtering ability, harmful levels of fluid and waste accumulate in your body and cause high blood pressure.
 End-stage renal disease occurs when the kidneys have lost about 90% of their ability to function normally.